eldipa/xoz/docs/xoz-file-format-objects-spec.md

 for reading the entire file on open.

-The append-only journal-like strategy is applied to *streams* to get most of the benefices but with limited deficients.
+The append-only journal-like strategy is applied to *streams* to get most of the benefices but with limited deficiency.

 # Open Issues / Questions